alternyxx/neuralnyx/README.md

 ```
 <br>

-Additionally, there are also other examples, most notably mnist if you do want to check it out!
+Additionally, there are also other examples, most notably mnist, if you do want to check it out!

 Please do note that it takes quite long to train neural networks, even for the basic sine function
 example.